2017 Singaporean presidential election

+Presidential elections were scheduled to be held in Singapore on 13 September 2017.
+Following amendments to the Constitution of Singapore, which resulted in the elections being reserved for candidates from the Malay community, incumbent president Tony Tan, who had been elected in 2011, was ineligible to seek re-election.

-The 2017 Singaporean presidential election was held to elect the next president of Singapore.
-Halimah Yacob was elected in an uncontested election due to lack of eligible candidates and she was the only candidate that was granted an eligibility certificate to contest in the 2017 presidential election, which was reserved for candidates from the Malay community, who had not held the presidency since 1970.
+Halimah Yacob who had served as Speaker of Parliament from 2013 to 2017 was elected in an uncontested election after she was the only candidate granted an eligibility certificate.
+She was sworn in as the eighth President of Singapore on 14 September 2017.

 Background

 The President is the head of state of Singapore.
 Following the Westminster system, the position is largely ceremonial, but enjoys several reserve powers including withholding presidential assent on supply bills and changing or revoking civil service appointments.
 The current system of holding elections for the Presidency began with the 1993 election, with the election of Ong Teng Cheong.
-Before then, the President was selected by Parliament.
+Previously, the President was selected by Parliament.

 There are strict requirements for prospective presidential election candidates, and whether a candidate meets the qualifications or not is decided by the Presidential Elections Committee (PEC), who are given the task of issuing a certificate of eligibility (COE) to prospective candidates.
+In short, candidates must satisfy either the public sector or private sector requirements.
+The public sector requirement has an automatic track where the candidate has held either a designated public office or chief executive position of a key statutory board or government company.
+The private sector requirement also has an automatic track where the candidate has held the chief executive position of a company with S$500 million shareholder equity and net profitability (revised in 2016 from S$100 million paid-up capital).
+Not withstanding the aforementioned, candidates could also be qualified on a deliberative track where their abilities and experiences have been assessed by the PEC to be equivalent to either of the public or private sector automatic track requirements.

 The Presidency is, by the rules of the Constitution, required to be nonpartisan.
 However, Halimah had, until her presidential campaign, ties with the People's Action Party.
 She was a member of the party's Central Executive Committee, as well as the chair of the party's Seniors Group.
 She was also an elected PAP Member of Parliament and Speaker of Parliament prior to her resignation in 2017.

 Following amendments to the Constitution of Singapore, the election was the first to be reserved for a particular racial group under a hiatus-triggered model.
 The 2017 election was reserved for candidates from the minority Malay community, who had not held the presidential office since 1970.